 Where to Find the Windows Wallpaper Location on Your PC

 An important note, however: these images are owned or licensed by Microsoft for the personal non-commercial use of Windows users.
 That means you’re free to enjoy them for your own personal use, but don’t use them in advertising, videos, or for any other commercial purpose.
-For questions regarding these limitations, consult the Licensing Terms for your specific version of Windows.
+You will be found, and Microsoft will not be amused.

 If you’re interested in making the most of your work space as an expression of your true, creative self, we have plenty of guides for making the most of wallpapers to liven up your office.

 Do you have a dual monitor setup?
 Check out our guide to where to find dual monitor wallpapers.